 To reduce costs, you can experiment with other variables.
 For example: work with a contractor instead of hiring a developer, change technology, choose a different region, or revise the scope of the work.

-The third by number, but not the third most important factor, differs from the others.
-You can only choose the language in which to write the application when you start development.
+The third most important factor differs from the others.
+You can only choose the technology once when starting an app development project.

 If something goes wrong, you can fire the developer and hire a new one.
-You can change the region, you can hire a senior developer instead of the middle developer, but you cannot change the technology that everything is already written on.
+You can change the region, and you can hire a more experienced developer, but it’s extremely costly to change the technology in the middle of app development.

-According to the annual Stackoverflow report, the following languages were the most used in 2020:
+According to the annual Stackoverflow report, the following programming languages were the most used in 2023:

-How much does it cost to hire developers according to their technology stack?
+How much does it cost to hire an app developer according to their technology stack?

-The cost differs from country to country and depends on the complexity of the language, the availability of relevant resources, and many other factors.
+The cost depends on the complexity of the language, and the availability of relevant resources, and generally differs from country to country.
 However, there are some patterns.

-We can see that the most used languages are at the bottom of the top-paid languages list and vice versa with the least used the top paid.
+You can observe the most used languages are at the bottom of the top-paying technologies and vice versa.

 What to look for when choosing a language

-Again, budgets do not always allow you to choose the best option.
-If this is the case for you, you need to ask yourself a few questions:
+Again, an app development budget does not always allow for choosing the best option.
+If this is the case, you need to ask yourself a few questions: